 Imagine that you are standing on the sidewalk of a busy street.
 You can hear the siren of an ambulance approaching you.
-Once the ambulance passes you, the pitch of the sound - in other words, its frequency - changes.
+Once the ambulance passes you, the sound's pitch - in other words, its frequency - changes.
 The sound appears to be "lower" as its frequency decreases.

 Why did that happen?
 Precisely because of the Doppler effect.
 Doppler hypothesized that if a source of waves moves relative to the observer, then the frequency of these waves changes (along with their wavelength).